-- The test taker demonstrates a broad range of vocabulary and expresses him/herself appropriately and in a varied way. - The test taker does not give the impression of being restricted in what he or she wants to say. - The test taker uses complex sentence structures. - ⇒ CEFR (Vocabulary Range): Has a good command of a very broad lexical repertoire including idiomatic expressions and colloquialisms; shows awareness of connotative levels of meaning.
-(General linguistic range): Can select an appropriate formulation from a broad range of language to express him/herself clearly, without having to restrict what he/she wants to say.
+- The test taker demonstrates a broad range of vocabulary and expresses themself appropriately and in a varied way. - The test taker does not give the impression of being restricted in what they want to say. - The test taker uses complex sentence structures. - ⇒ CEFR (Vocabulary Range): Has a good command of a very broad lexical repertoire including idiomatic expressions and colloquialisms; shows awareness of connotative levels of meaning.
+(General linguistic range): Can select an appropriate formulation from a broad range of language to express themself clearly, without having to restrict what they want to say.